Dr James Ryan

 Associate Professor of Historical and Cultural Geography

-James graduated from the University of Exeter in 1989 with a degree in Geography.
-He completed his PhD in the Departments of Geography and History at Royal Holloway, University of London in 1994.
-Subsequently he has taught and researched in geography departments at the University of Oxford (1994-1999), Queen’s University Belfast (1999-2004) and the University of Leicester (2004-2007) before joining the University of Exeter in Cornwall as associate professor in 2007.
-He has received research funding from a range of organizations including the British Academy, the Leverhulme Trust and the Royal Geographical Society.
-He has given invited presentations on his research to several international research institutions including Harvard University Art Museums and the Yale Center for British Art.
-He served as associate editor for Geography for the Dictionary of Nineteenth Century British Scientists (ed.
-Bernard Lightman, Thoemmes Press: Bristol, 2004) and on the editorial board of the Journal of Victorian Culture (1999-2007).
+After graduating from the University of Exeter in 1989 with a BA (Hons) degree in Geography I completed a PhD in the Departments of Geography and History at Royal Holloway University of London in 1994.
+Subsequently I held academic posts at the University of Oxford (1994-1999), Queen’s University Belfast (1999-2004) and the University of Leicester (2004-2007) before joining the University of Exeter in 2007.
+I have received research funding from a range of organizations including the British Academy, the Leverhulme Trust and the Royal Geographical Society.
+I have given invited presentations on my research to several international research institutions including Harvard University Art Museums and the Yale Center for British Art.
+In 2014-15 I was awarded a British Academy-Leverhulme Senior Research Fellowship for research on the work of the Victorian Cornish photographer, geologist and folklorist Robert Hunt.

 Broad research specialisms: